neutrinojs/neutrino/docs/middleware/neutrino-middleware-env/README.md

 [![NPM version][npm-image]][npm-url] [![NPM downloads][npm-downloads]][npm-url] [![Join Slack][slack-image]][slack-url]

 `neutrino-middleware-env` is Neutrino middleware for injecting environment variable definitions into source code at `process.env`.
+You can use this to make a custom environment variable (e.g. an API server backend to use) available inside your project.
 Always injects `process.env.NODE_ENV`, unless overridden.

 ## Requirements